 10. Cambly – Great for non-native English speakers

 English is one of the most widely used languages today.
 In fact, it is one of the truly global languages that is used in multiple industries.
-As such, it’s important to have a good grasp of English, regardless of your country.
+As such, it’s important to grasp English well, regardless of your country.

-With Cambly, you get to improve your English by working on proper courses and understanding the nuances of the language.
+With Cambly, you can improve your English by taking proper courses and understanding the nuances of the language.
 Moreover, you’ve got native English speakers ready to help if you face issues in your lessons.
-If you’re unsure about your prowess in the language, or if you want to improve, Cambly is great!
+If you’re unsure about your language prowess or want to improve, Cambly is great!

-If you’re planning to sign up as a tutor on Cambly, you’ll be facing some user interface issues.
+If you plan to sign up as a tutor on Cambly, you’ll face some user interface issues.
 Most tutors have stated that a separate app for tutors would be a good idea.

 Pros